marcosrenan/marcosrenan.github.io/research.md

 **Macroeconomics**
 - **The implications of corruption network for business cycles**, joint with [Marcelo Arbex](https://sites.google.com/site/arbexmarcelo/) and [Márcio Corrêa](https://www.researchgate.net/profile/Marcio-Correa-3).
-- **The Role of Corruption in a Simple Growth Model**, joint with [Marcelo Arbex](https://sites.google.com/site/arbexmarcelo/) and [Márcio Corrêa](https://www.researchgate.net/profile/Marcio-Correa-3).
 - **Mudança Estrutural e Dinâmica do Mercado de Trabalho no Brasil**, joint with [Christiano Penna](https://scholar.google.com/citations?user=rPPxk0QAAAAJ&hl=en).
 [Submitted]

 **Evaluation of Public and Government Policies**